We believe in transparency, so when companies report reviews that violate our guidelines, we ask them to state the reason(s) for reporting.

-We include this step to improve transparency and make it clear why reviews are reported, and to help companies report reviews correctly.
-We believe everyone should be able to see and understand who has reported each review and the reason(s) why.
+We include this step to make it clear why each review has been reported, and to help companies report reviews correctly.
+We believe that everyone should be able to see and understand who has reported each review and the reason(s) why.

-Without this explanation, users of our community will only be able to read that a review has been reported for breaching Trustpilot’s User Guidelines.
+Without this explanation, users of our community will only be able to read that a review has been reported for breaching Trustpilot’s User Guidelines (US version, UK version).
 When we ask for more information from the company about why they have reported the review, people can see what the problem is.

 It could be, for example, that the review: